 In this case, the capital gains on the sale would not be tax-free, as the property was not exclusively reserved for the owner’s private use before the transfer of encumbrances.
 The financial authorities insist that the owner must have continuously used the property as their own private residence.
 By contrast, Mr A would incur no tax liability if he were to clear out the property on 1 November and leave it standing empty until 1 December.
 The first of the two alternatives is intended to exemplify an instance when the period between the acquisition/completion of the house is shorter than in the second alternative.
 However, one can derive a fundamental principle from this, namely that a house that is never let and has always been used as the owner’s private residence can always be sold without any tax liability.
 If the property was initially let, it then comes down to whether or not the owner used the property as their own private residence continuously in the year of its acquisition and in the two years before the sale.
 The owner’s use of the property as their private residence must continue up until the transfer of encumbrances.
 This condition is still met even when the property is vacated if the owner still has access to it.
 This own use of the property need not have occurred in complete calendar years, but must represent a continuous period.

-In 2009, Mr A purchased an owner-occupied apartment that was then being let to a tenant.
-The tenant moved out on 1 October 2013, and Mr A and his family moved into the apartment on 1 November 2013.
-Mr A sells the apartment with a purchase agreement dated 4 October 2015.
-The transfer of encumbrances occurs on 1 December 2016.
+A bought a rented condominium in 2009.
+The tenant moved out on October 1, 2013, so A moved into the flat with his family on November 1, 2013.
+Mr A sells the flat with a purchase agreement dated October 4, 2015.
+The transfer of encumbrances occurs on December 1, 2016.

 In this case too, the capital gains from the sale of the apartment are not subject to tax.
 Yet Mr A has not met the conditions of the first alternative, as he has not continuously lived at the apartment since acquiring it, but instead initially let it out.
 However, Mr A did use the apartment as his own private residence ‘in the year it was acquired and during the two preceding years’.
 This is because he used the apartment as his own private residence continuously in 2015 as well as in 2014 and 2013.
 It doesn’t matter that he didn’t live at the apartment himself throughout all of 2013.
 This is because the second alternative for tax exemption does not feature any condition requiring the owner to use the apartment exclusively as their own private residence during these years.
 Owner-occupation is therefore not required to cover the full three calendar years before the sale.
 However, it does have to be a coherent – and continuous – period.
 This is why the tax exemption does not apply if the apartment is let during this period.